 The rolling itself may be a little confusing for your dog at first, so some repetition is in order.
 Try this a few times for 10-minute sessions, targeting 3 sessions a day.
-This is another trick that can take a week or two, so just be patient and consistent and wants your dog figures out what you want then they will learn the trick.
+This is another trick that can take a week or two, so be patient and consistent, and once your dog figures out what you want, they will learn the trick.

 Tell Your Yorkie To ‘Sit’ And Ready A Treat

 Give your dog the ‘sit’ command and hold a treat at nose-level in front of your dog’s face.
 Next, move the treat over their head and start raising it slowly.
 Your dog wants that treat, and we want to hold it high enough that they stand on their hind legs to get it.

 Give your dog the treat and practice until they get in the habit of going straight up onto their hind legs.